 It's often the double vowel that catches out many people when they try to pronounce Gaelic names.
-Sometimes the triple vowel, as in “Caoimhe,” completely stumps them.
+Sometimes the triple vowel, as in “Caoimhe,” completely stumps non-Irish people!

 Having an Irish name in the US is an experience unto itself!
 There's the gradual acceptance that many people you meet - from new friends to the fine baristas at Starbucks - will have no idea how to spell or pronounce your name.
 There's the patience you learn to muster as you repeat your name slowly for the umpteenth time.
 There's the rare moment of sheer exultation when you encounter someone who gets your name right on the first go, or an Irish speaker who doesn't give it a second thought.

-Here’s a list of the top ten tongue-twisting Irish names - and a guide on how to pronounce them:
+Here’s a list of some of the most tongue-twisting Irish names - and a guide on how to pronounce them: